-The 3x Pro-View 2 Scope is calibrated for crossbows shooting in the 330-foot per second range and is equipped with three lines and four dots calibrated for 20, 30, 40, and 50-yards.
+The 3x Pro-View 2 Scope is equipped with three lines and four dots calibrated for 20, 30, 40, and 50-yards.
 The top dot/line is calibrated for 20-yards, the center for 30-yards and the bottom for 40-yards.
 The fourth free-standing dot is calibrated for 50-yards.

 Shoot one to three shots at 20-yards to confirm you are at least close to the bull's-eye.
 Make any windage/elevation adjustments needed to get close to the bull's-eye.
 Make final adjustments on the scope at 30-yards using the center dot/line.
 If the impact point is different than the aiming point, make adjustments to the vertical (elevation) and/or horizontal (windage) adjustments.
 Unscrew the adjustment caps and turn the adjustment knob(s) in the direction indicated by the arrow to make your correction(s).
 Continue to shoot the crossbow and adjust the scope until your impact and aiming points coincide.
-Once sighted in at 30-yards, the top dot/line should be accurate at 20-yards, the bottom dot/line should be accurate at 20-yards.
-Note: At 30-yards it takes approximately four to five clicks to move your point of impact 1⁄2-inch.
+Once sighted in at 30-yards, the top dot/line should be accurate at 20-yards, the bottom dot/line should be accurate at approximately 40-yards, and the free-standing dot should be accurate at 50-yards.
+Note: At 30-yards it takes approximately four to five clicks to move your point of impact 1/4-inch.